 Ludwig said other improvements have helped.
 After seniors mentioned Tuesday the building had not been cleaned for months during the pandemic, the town cleaned it Wednesday.
-The town’s, Beth Lamberson, has visited several times to help seniors, she said.
+The town’s economic community engagement coordinator, Beth Lamberson, has visited several times to help seniors, she said.

 While some aspects of the center’s management fall on the town of Bayfield and La Plata County, as outlined in an intergovernmental agreement, the center’s board of directors also has responsibility for managing the center, Tarkington said.